minswap/minswap-dex-v2/amm-v2-docs/amm-v2-specs.md

 - Pool NFT token: the Pool legitimate Token, can be only minted in Pool Creation Transaction and cannot be outside Pool Contract.
 The minting must be followed by rule of `Authen Minting Policy`
    - CurrencySymbol: Authen Minting Policy
    - TokenName: Defined in `Authen Minting Policy` parameters (e.g. "MSP")
+- Global Setting NFT token: the Global Setting legitimate Token, can be only minted in DEX Initialization Transaction and cannot be outside Global Setting UTxO.
+The minting must be followed by rule of `Authen Minting Policy`
+   - CurrencySymbol: Authen Minting Policy
+   - TokenName: Defined in `Authen Minting Policy` parameters (e.g. "GT")
 - LP token: Represents Liquidity Provider's share of pool.
 Each pool has a different LP token.
    - CurrencySymbol: Authen Minting Policy
    - TokenName: Hash of Pool's Asset A and Asset B (`SHA_256(SHA_256(AssetA), SHA_256(AssetB))`)
 - Batcher license token: Permit batcher to apply pool
-   - CurrencySymbol: Defined in Pool parameters.
+   - CurrencySymbol: Defined in the constant `batcher_license_policy_id`.
 The policy is managed by team (e.g. multisig policy)
    - TokenName: POSIX timestamp represents license deadline
-- Admin license token:
-   - CurrencySymbol: Defined in Pool parameters.
-The policy is managed by team (e.g. multisig policy)
-   - TokenName: POSIX timestamp represents license deadline
-   - Admin License is used on Factory and Pool Validator via `is_admin_existence` function and can be in a PubKey or Script wallet

 ### 3.3 Smart Contract